keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/analysisvaluetemplate.md

       the operation of the application.
       Valid values are `helm` and `kustomize`.
     * **app.kubernetes.io/created-by** metrics-operator

+      TODO: Need to clarify how to use these annotations
   * **name** -- Unique name of this template.
     Names must comply with the
     [Kubernetes Object Names and IDs](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-subdomain-names)